-- 1. Engage with entry and exit routine. - 2.Refer to "Empower, Respect, Aspire". - 3.
+- 1. Engage with entry and exit routine. - 2.
+Refer to "Empower, Respect, Aspire" in addition to Merit and Repair. - 3.
 Model positive behaviours and build relationships (PiP and RiP). - 4.
 Consistent and effective application of rewards including positive phone calls home. - 5.
 Plan lessons that engage, challenge, and meet the needs of all learners. - 6.
 Use a recognition mechanism throughout every lesson. - 7.
 Be calm and give "take up time" when going through the steps.
 Prevent before sanctions. - 8.
 Follow up, retain ownership, and engage in reflective dialogue with learners. - 9.
-Never ignore or walk past learners who are behaving badly.
+Never ignore or walk past learners who are behaving badly. - 10.
+Participate in Restorative Conversations